udnie/dots/README.md

 ## Requirements
-* PyQt6 though you can still run using PyQt5 with some edits
+* PyQt6 though you can probably still run PyQt5 with some edits
-* functools
+* functools, though I'm sure it's built-in
 * cv2 and numpy for Sprites and Shadows
-* Your favorite program for creating transparent pngs if you have one or try **ShadowMaker**, it works.
+* Your favorite program for creating transparent pngs if you have one or try **ShadowMaker**, it works and requires cv2 and numpy.

 ## Lastly
 My background combines degrees in fine arts, photography and ceramics, work as a graphics artist, layout artist, photography teacher, and a 21 year career as a business application programmer.
 All procedural code and other than Fortran, languages you probably never heard of.

-This is my first PyQt app and it wouldn't have been possible without Stack OverFlow and Google Search.

 Special thanks to Martin Fitzpatrick of <https://www.learnpyqt.com> for taking a look at the last update and for his recommendations and code contributions.
 Thanks again, Martin